TrystanLea/BLDC_Controller/README.md

     if (b==0b000011) PORTD = 0b00110100;  // C:-, B:+, A:0

-One full rotation takes 6 commutation's.
+One full rotation takes 6 commutation's, see the firmware example below.

 ### 4) Basic Arduino Commutation firmware